I’m NOT a big fan of clipping my dog’s nails by myself.

 But then we moved and I didn’t have time to find a new vet’s office right away (we’ve found one since) and I had to learn to do it myself or my dogs would end up walking around with their nails clicking on the floor!

-✔️If you want to skip the article and go right to the best nail clippers for small dogs – click here.
+✔️If you want to skip the article and go right to the best nail clippers for small dogs – click here to buy them on Amazon.

 Because I despised the nail clipping process SO much I went on a quest to find the best nail clipper for my small dogs – 15 to 20 pound rat terriers.